CBT Thought Diary: Depression

 Avg opportunity

-Top keyword: make sure
+Top keyword: reminder

 Avg difficulty